jackyyy0228/WFST-decoder-for-phoneme-posterior/README.md

 **H** is an 2 state HMM with probability of 0.95 for self-loop and probabilty of 0.05 to transit to final state.

-**C** is an one-to-one mapping function of phoneme, which is built from a full-unigramm tree.
+**C** is an one-to-one mapping function of phoneme, which is built from a full-unigram tree.

 **L** is an one-to-one mapping of all phoneme.